Andre0512/ansible-platform-stack/README.md

 **Internal network for backend** - web02 has no public HTTP port.
 Caddy on web01 terminates SSL and proxies to Nginx internally.
 Reduces attack surface.

 **Minimal firewall rules** - Only necessary ports exposed.
 Prometheus and Alertmanager not reachable from outside.
+(Configured via Gridscale Cloud Panel)

 **Path-based routing** - `/nginx` routes to backend.
 Simple to verify and debug.